 Conveniently located just a 20-minute drive outside of Iceland's capital city Reykjavík, the Íshestar stables offer a range of different horseback riding tours for all levels: From just "meeting the horse" without actually riding it, to horse riding tours that last several days for the more experienced riders.

 Everything is taken care of on this tour.
 So all you need to do is literally sit back, relax and do your best to not fall of the horse. 🙂 Let me explain that a bit more…

 Like many little girls, I was once totally crazy about horses and went to regular horse riding lessons as a child and young teenager.
-I stopped when puberty hit at about 13 or 14 years.
-So yes, when I did the tour in Iceland at the end of April 2017, it had been more than 15 years since I had last sat on a horse.
+I stopped when I was about 13 or 14 years old.
+So when I did the tour in Iceland at the end of April 2017, it had been more than 15 years since I had last sat on a horse.